gychen1991/GPU-Benchmarks/README.md

 # GPU-Benchmarks

-## Benchmarks with have some important performance issues(e.g. uncoalesced memory accesses, thread divergence) that could be addressed throught code optimizations.
+Examples to see how to improve GPU performance.
+This repo contains some benchmarks which have some important performance issues(e.g. uncoalesced memory accesses, thread divergence) that could be addressed throught code optimizations.

 ### mem_coalesced
 	trans.cu: memory access for stores is not coalesced;